jhollinger/occams-record/README.md

   run
 ````

-`each`, `map`, `reduce`, and all other Enumerable methods are supported. `find_each` and `find_in_batches` are also supported, and unlike their ActiveRecord counterparts they respect *ORDER BY*.
+`each`, `map`, `reduce`, and other Enumerable methods may be used instead of *run*. `find_each` and `find_in_batches` are also supported.
+Unlike their ActiveRecord counterparts they respect *ORDER BY*.
 Occams Record has great support for raw SQL queries too, but we'll get to those later.

 ## Basic eager loading

 Eager loading is similiar to ActiveRecord's `preload` (each association is loaded in a separate query).
 Nested associations use blocks instead of Hashes.
+And if you try to use an association you didn't eager load an exception will be raised.

 ```ruby
 orders = OccamsRecord.